MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Unit 2/Chapter 9/Cell Communication.md

 9. Phosphorylation
 	- Kinases turn stuff on, but how do you turn things off?
 		1. Phosphatase = enzyme that removes a phosphate from a protein
-	- Only three [[amino acids]] that can be phosphorylated
+	- Only three [[Amino Acids]] that can be phosphorylated
 		1. Tyrosine
 		2. Serine
 		3. Threonine
 			- Extra methal group on threonine
-		4. Any [[protein]] that must be phosphorylated will have one of these three at a specific location
+		4. Any [[Protein]] that must be phosphorylated will have one of these three at a specific location
 		5. Primary sequence of a protein tells you the order of amino acids
 		6. Kinases are either serine and threonine kinases or tyrosine kinases
 6. ERK = MAP kinase that activates translation when it is phosphorylated